AARP Visa Credit Card Review

 This Visa card is designed for AARP members with fair to excellent credit (660+) who want a rich cash-back rewards card.

-This credit card offers 0 percent APR on purchases and balance transfers for first 12 months, then the purchase APR, which is between 13.24 and 19.24 percent after the introductory period.
-This card also carries a penalty APR of 29.99 percent.
+AARP periodically runs credit card promotions to offer 0 percent APR on purchases and balance transfers for the first 12 months.
+In the absence of special promotions, the balance transfer and purchase APR is between 17.74 and 24.49 percent, at time of publication.
+These rates change based on creditworthiness and vary with the market, as they are tied to the Prime rate.
+This card also carries a maximum penalty APR of 29.99 percent.

 |AARP Visa Fees|